jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen

-Main Street doesn't have to wait for science-fiction.
-Because of open-source, we can by-pass the middlemen now.
-That means empowering bakers and butchers over factory food owners.
+Open-source lets Main Street make it's own apps and electronics now.
+We can empower bakers and butchers over factory food owners.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

+Empowering frontline specialists will usher in the era of mass-collaboration.
+It's a happier, more productive life with fewer bullshit jobs and layers of micro-managers.

-Only when we embrace mass-collaboration will we live happy lives again.
-You'll see a small example of the future below.
+ You'll see a small example of mass-collaboration below.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This is Louis Rossmann.
 He owns an electronics repair business.
-He's popular on YouTube because he teaches other people how to repair their electronics.
+He's popular on YouTube because he teaches people how to repair electronics.
 When Louis needed a new store location, he got help online.
 Using online marketplaces, you can find work or hire online because the open-source community keeps tearing down gates._

-## Open-Source Lets Us Bust Open Gates And Initiate The Internet Age
+## Open-Source Lets Us Build Levers of Power For Ourselves

 Currently, when you phone a call center, everything is recorded.
 The company has access to the recording; you don't.
 Likewise, when the employee logs in and out of the office, that, too, is recorded.
 Management automatically has access to these timesheets; the employee doesn't.

 Access to things like phone recordings and timesheets are levers of power because they control resources.
 Today management and corporations put "gates" around many of _our_ levers out of self-defense.
 Is there a good reason why customers can't confirm what was agreed to during their last phone call?
-Why can employees can be grilled for a long lunch when the same manager quickly forgets unpaid overtime.
+Why can employees be grilled for a long lunch when the same manager quickly forgets unpaid overtime.

-This lopsided balance of power for everyday events allows customers and employees to be taken advantage of, encouraging mistrust, lackluster products, and inefficient workplaces.
+This lopsided balance of power allows customers and employees to be taken advantage of, encouraging mistrust, lackluster products, and inefficient workplaces.
 Uneven power makes mass-collaboration impossible.

 The open-source community lets us fight back in three ways.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute new tools to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big institutions used to control.
 Such has call recordings and timesheets.